Peedrooo/PokeTeamAPI/README.md

-# Triagil PokeTeamAPI
+# PokeTeamAPI

-This documentation outlines the usage and functionality of the Triagil PokeTeamAPI.
+This documentation outlines the usage and functionality of the PokeTeamAPI.
+Why did I do this?
+It was just a selection process that required this, and I don't want to delete it

 ## Overview